Skip to content

 9. Food supplement

-Notice: This article is not a substitute for medical advice, but merely provides general information about vitamin A. Please consult your doctor if you feel unwell or want to prevent health problems with medical care.
+Notice: This article is not a substitute for medical advice, but provides general information about vitamin A only.
+Please consult your doctor if you feel unwell or want to prevent health problems with medical care.

 VITAMIN A PROFILE AT A GLANCE